ahmadmusleh-26/Design/README.md

 the ordering key.
 This would keep each city's readings in order.
 But a denver message and a boston message could still arrive in any order, since they use different keys.
 This still allows fast, parallel processing overall.

-## Design

-`csv_producer.py` opens `Labels.csv` and reads it row by row using `csv.DictReader`, which turns each row into a dictionary keyed by the CSV header (time, profileName, temperature, humidity, pressure).
-Any missing value in a row (an empty string in the CSV) is replaced with `None`, so it becomes a proper `null` once serialized, instead of an empty string that would be hard to distinguish from real data.
-Each dictionary is then serialized with `json.dumps()` and encoded to bytes, since Pub/Sub requires messages to be sent as bytes.
-The script publishes the message to the `Design` topic and waits for `future.result()` before moving to the next row, to confirm the message was actually published successfully.

-`csv_consumer.py` subscribes to `Design-sub`.
-For each message it receives, it deserializes the JSON back into a dictionary using `json.loads()` and prints the values.

-A couple of design notes from building and testing this:

-- The CSV data has several missing values (for example, some rows have no humidity or pressure reading).
-These are converted from empty strings to `None` before publishing, so they come through as `null` in JSON instead of an ambiguous empty string.
-- While testing, message order was not always preserved.
-A few of the earliest published rows arrived after most of the later rows had already been consumed.
-This matches the ordering behavior discussed in question 3 above, and confirms that ordering keys would be needed if this data depended on strict delivery order.